 I visit Thailand often during year end and each time, one of my priorities is to buy the Thai calendar with dates and months written in Thai language.

-I have been buying the calendar under this series since 2013 each year without fail.
+I have been buying the calendar under this series since 2013.
 It is a way that I use to make myself remember the Thai numbers.

 The cover of the calendar is Buddhadasa Bhikkhu (พุทธทาสภิกขุ) who was a famous Thailand monk who had followers from around the world.

 The first time I bought the calendar was from a stall in Yaowarat, Thailand.
 Subsequently, I had bought the calendar from Survanabhumi airport (the first thing I do when I come out from customs is to head on to the bookstore located above the arrival hall to buy the calendar.
 The calendar is only sold during year end or beginning of each year and cost about 140 baht).

 For years, this series of calendar sat on my desk at work where I jot down important dates, launches and brief reminders on the calendar.
 The calendar has the same design each year – however the color scheme changes each year.